bozsahin/thebench/README.md

 I have tried SBCL 1.x to 2.2.x with success in Macs, PCs and anything in between, for this tool.

 Something happened to SBCL with 2.3.x releases, and TheBench hangs in the beginning.
-I couldn't locate what causes it, so I recommend downgrading your SBCL to something below 2.3.x to make sure this tool works.
+I couldn't locate what causes it to ask the SBCL developers to fix it, so I recommend downgrading your SBCL to something below 2.3.x to make sure this tool works.
 You don't need to do anything else.

 Downgrading SBCL is unfortunately not automatic.
 You have to build an older binary using SBCL's install script.
 It is explained <a href="https://sbcl.org/getting.html"> here</a>.
 It works in Macs and linuxes.

-Pythons below 3.8 won't even load TheBench.
+If you are wondering why I am not using Python's virtual environment facility to freeze TheBench to a certain python binary, it is because it's needlessly complex, anachronistic at this day and age, and error-prone.
+It seemed to me for TheBench to be the shortest way to lose the python-uninitiated from the start.
+TheBench has its on command syntax; it does not need Python or Lisp programming.

 You may have noticed the curious absence of <code>rpm</code> package manager support for install.
 Unlike <code>yum</code>, which is also available in rpm-based platforms, <code>rpm</code> is subscription-based.
 I find that quite un-linux, and non-transparent.